selipot/selipot.github.io/talks/index.md

 ---

-The lecture I gave in Tromso in Novemver 2016 is available [here](tromso/index.html).
+The lecture on time series analyses I gave in Tromso in November 2016 is available [here](tromso/index.html).
+You can download it as a html file + libraries [here](tromso.zip).